Program Manager – Domestic Violence, Sexual Assault, Special Victims Response Team (SVRT)

 - Excellent analytical and abstract reasoning skills, plus excellent organization skills.

-- Experience in client database systems preferred.
+- Experience in individual served database systems preferred.

 - Competency in Microsoft Office Suite (Outlook, Excel, Word, and PowerPoint) required.

 - Competency in Google based systems required.